glycerine/thinkgo/README.md

 thinkgo
 =======

 a.
-Upfront hints: When googling, search for "golang" instead of "go", "golang" has been adopted to make it easier to search for".
-The go tour introduces lots of features:
+Upfront hints: When googling or searching stack overflow, search for "golang" instead of "go".
+The standard alias "golang" has been adopted, even in the official website [golang.org](http://golang.org).

+The Go Tour introduces lots of features:

 http://tour.golang.org